 Basel

-Basel has a cosy vibe and is famous as a student city.
+Basel is famous for being a student city.
 It has nightlife, beautiful scenery, and is relatively affordable.

-One of the perks of being located near France and German borders is access to both countries.
+Living near the French and German borders grants residents easy access to both countries.
 You can cross borders to France and Germany easily for shopping or a vacation.

 Sion

 Sion can be your option if you love to live in a mountainous area.
-It is the capital of Valais canton and is located next to the Italian border.
+The city serves as the capital of Valais canton, which itself boasts a prime location directly bordering Italy.

-Sion is a French-speaking city that is surrounded by snowy peaks.
+Sion is a French-speaking city, surrounded by mountains.
 Some of the best things to do while living here are skiing, sightseeing, and visiting the hilltop castles.

 4. High Living Expenses In Switzerland Will Never Bother You Anyway